JasonFlair/MedicationTrackr/README.md

-# MedicationTrackr - a medicine dose tracker.
+# MedicationTrackr - a medication tracker.
 Get it?

-This is a webstack portfolio project by Favour Abangwu, Chukwuemelie Obumse and Afeez Abu.
+This is a webstack portfolio project by Chukwuemelie Obumse and Afeez Abu.

-Our project is a medicine dose tracker web app designed to help users in managing their medications effectively.
+Our project is a medication tracker web application designed to help users in managing their medications effectively.

-It offers a user-friendly interface with key features such as reminders, medication tracking and medication history.
+It offers a user-friendly interface with key features such as reminders and medication history.

 Our app aims to improve medication adherence, simplify medication management, and ultimately enhance users' health and well-being.
-With intuitive navigation and personalized email notifications our medicine dose tracker web app provides a seamless and efficient solution for users to stay on top of their medication regimen.
+With intuitive navigation and personalized email notifications our medication tracker web application provides a seamless and efficient solution for users to stay on top of their medication regimen.

 # Prerequisites